ResearchComputing/Documentation/FAQs.md

 ## Frequently Asked Questions:

+See our [homepage](https://github.com/ResearchComputing/Research-Computing-User-Tutorials/wiki) for information about our most common topics.

 1. [I have a new phone.
 How do I move my Duo onto it?](#i-have-a-new-phone-how-do-i-move-my-duo-onto-it)
 2. [How do I check how full my Summit directories are?](#how-do-i-check-how-full-my-summit-directories-are)
 3. [When will my job start?](#when-will-my-job-start)